loveencounterflow/hengist-NG/dev/snippets/doc/README-for-a-future-intertype.md

     re-implement all the work that is expected of `parse 'quantityliteral', x`, or if the latter had to repeat all the lifting done by the former

-* `Types::evaluate: ( t: type, x: any ) ->`: returns a flat object whose keys are typenames and whose values are either `true` or `false` depending on whether `x` satisfied the corresponding ISA method or not
+* `Intertype::evaluate: ( t: type, x: any ) ->`: returns a flat object whose keys are typenames and whose values are either `true` or `false` depending on whether `x` satisfied the corresponding ISA method or not

 <!--